Spring time: trees are budding, birds are singing, flowers bloom. It’s time to start freshening our homes… and that’s when the fun ends. Or does it?

 The process is a bit daunting, so I thought the best thing to do was to contact a professional for advice.
 I called my mom, Dolores Breese.
 She owned a successful cleaning service in the 1990s, but even before then she was a maniac (in a good way) when it came to cleaning.
 So, I asked her for some spring cleaning hacks.

 Where my mom would clean three or sometimes four houses in one day, she had help.
 You don’t have to do that.
 Give yourself some time.
 You don’t have to clean the whole house in one day.
 You’re allowed to take a few days or weeks to do this type of cleaning.
+(Or see our hacks to clean your home in under an hour here)

 Also See: 9 (lazy) Car Cleaning Hacks